Siege of Sarajevo: Early fighting for control of the city

+Damaged government building in October 1996.

 On 3 May 1992, members of the ARBiH attacked a convoy of withdrawing JNA soldiers on Dobrovoljačka Street in Sarajevo.
 The attack is thought to have been in retaliation for the arrest of Izetbegović, who was detained at Sarajevo Airport by Yugoslav police the previous day.
 The attack started with the convoy being separated when a car was driven into it.
 Then sporadic and disorganized fighting took place for several minutes in and around the convoy.
 6–42 soldiers were killed in the incident.
 General Milutin Kukanjac, the commander of the JNA in Sarajevo, confirmed that just in Dobrovoljačka street alone four officers, one soldier and one civilian were killed in the attack.
-General Lewis MacKenzie, the UN peacekeeper in Sarajevo and who was in the convoy described what he saw: "I could see the Territorial Defense soldiers push the rifles through the windows of civilians' cars, which were part of the convoy, and shoot [...]
+General Lewis MacKenzie, the UN peacekeeper in Sarajevo and who was in the convoy, described what he saw: "I could see the Territorial Defense soldiers push the rifles through the windows of civilians' cars, which were part of the convoy, and shoot [...]
 I saw blood flow down the windshields.
 It was definitely the worst day of my life."
 In the Documentary The Death of Yugoslavia Lewis MacKenzie described how the convoy split in half: "I believe a red Volkswagen took off and driven across the intersection and blocked and split the convoy in two."
 General Jovan Divijak, a commander for the ARBiH in Sarajevo, tried to stop the shooting and calm things down.

 Shellings of Sarajevo on 24, 26, 28 and 29 May were attributed to Mladić by Boutros-Ghali.
 Civilian casualties of a 27 May shelling of the city led to Western intervention, in the form of sanctions imposed on 30 May through United Nations Security Council Resolution 757.
 That same day Bosnian forces attacked the JNA barracks in the city, which was followed by heavy shelling.
 On 5 and 6 June the last JNA personnel left the city during heavy street fighting and shelling.
 The 20 June cease-fire, executed to allow the UN takeover of Sarajevo Airport for humanitarian flights, was broken as both sides battled for control of the territory between the city and airport.
 The airport crisis led to Boutros-Ghali's ultimatum on 26 June, that the Serbs stop attacks on the city, allow the UN to take control of the airport, and place their heavy weapons under UN supervision.
 Meanwhile, media reported that President George H. W. Bush considered the use of force in Bosnia.
 French President François Mitterrand visited Sarajevo on 28–29 June.
 Undramatically, the Serbs handed over the airport to UNPROFOR on 29 June.
 World public opinion was 'decisively and permanently against the Serbs' following media reports on the sniping and shelling.

 From 25 to 26 August, under command of Colonel Tomislav Šipčić, the Sarajevo City Hall was burned down by cannon fire from Serb positions.

 On 30 August 1992, an artillery shell crashed into a crowded marketplace on the western edge of Sarajevo.
 The resulting explosion killed 15 people and wounded 100 others.